 Finally, take care of yourself.
 Be gentle and kind, knowing that it’s okay to make mistakes and be human.
 If you need help practicing self-love, by all means seek out counseling (sometimes it helps to have a friendly face there to hold space for you).
 If you notice harsh self-talk popping up, explore practices such as mindfulness, meditation, and affirmations.

-I recommend reading my article on how to love yourself for more in-depth guidance.
+I recommend reading my article on how to love yourself, or checking out our step-by-step guided self-love journal, for more in-depth guidance.

 To conclude, I’ll leave you with these words by author and teacher Debbie Ford: